Blair2004/NexoPOS/README.md

 The following installation steps require additionnal skills on using CLI (Command Line Interface), but when we'll release NexoPOS builds, that will be a full installation with all the dependencies.
 We might also create an installer with a very simplified user interface.

+**Note**: If you're running on linux, chances are the user that runs httpd process doesn't have any right on the directory where NexoPOS 4.x is installed.
+Ideally, you'll ake sure to `chown php-fpm . -R` if the user running php is "php-fpm" (otherwise it should be "apache").

 - Make sure to have PHP 7.4 & Apache Configured with required extensions : php-xml, php-mbstring, php-msqli...
 These are often already provided by virtual server like Laragon, XAMP, WAMP, MAMP.
 - [Installing Composer](https://getcomposer.org/download/).
 - Install Git (that will be helfpul if you want to contribue or just to download).